danielringch/homebattery/docs/software/configuration.rst

 Netzero
 ~~~~~~~~

-If the netzero algorithm is not used, this whole sections needs to be removed from the configuration.
+If the netzero algorithm shall not be used, this whole sections needs to be removed from the configuration.

-Parent key: ``inverter``, ``netzero``
+Parent key: ``inverter``/``netzero``

 +----------------------------+----------------+------------------------------------------------------------------------------+-------------------+
 | Key                        | Datatype, Unit | Description                                                                  | Recommended Value |